-Branksome Station is on the London Waterloo to Weymouth mainline.
-Upon exiting the station car park, cross the road and walk past Lidl in St Aldhelms Road, Lindsay Road is ahead of you.
-Cross at the pedestrian crossing and the entrance of Victoria School and Gardens is on the opposite side of the road.
+Just two minutes’ walk away, Branksome Station is on the London Waterloo to Weymouth mainline.
+Upon exiting the station car park, cross the road and walk past Lidl in St Aldhelms Road and Lindsay Road is ahead of you.
+Cross at the pedestrian crossing and the entrance of Victoria School and is on the opposite side of the road.
 Signs will guide you to the Festival.

+Again a short walk away.
 The bus stop is Branksome (Tesco) and is outside St Aldhelms Hall BH12 1AD.
-More Bus (M1 & M2) and Yellow Buses (18/R1/R2) from/to Poole to Bournemouth town centre run every 10mins from Bournemouth to Poole Bus Station.
+More Bus (M1 & M2) and Yellow Buses (18/R1/R2) from/to Poole to Bournemouth town centre run every 2/5 mins from Bournemouth to Poole Bus Station.

 Bournemouth and Southampton Airport are both served by low cost airlines.
 The advantage with Southampton is that the rail station is a short walk from the Terminal, and then by taking a Weymouth bound train Branksome station is less than an hour away.
 If you fly into Bournemouth take the B1 Yellow bus service to Bournemouth Rail Station then train to Branksome.

-We strongly ask you not to Drink and Drive, but for designated drivers please do not park in Lidl or other private car parks!
+We strongly ask you not to Drink and Drive, but for designated drivers Victoria School is on Lindsay Road BH13 6AS and has ample parking.
+There is a one way system in operation.
+Enter follow signs from the main entrance and further signs will direct you to the Festival Car Parking.
+Please do not park in Lidl or other private car parks!

 CAMPING OR ACCOMODATION - CAMPING - VAN UPDATE

-As last year we have agreed with our friends St Leonards Farm Park, Ferndown BH22 0AQ to have a special rate for campers going to the Festival.
-This is a excellent park and there will be a special area for Festival goers, quote ‘Beer and Bluegrass’ and please book in advance!
+If you want to camp there are several camp sites but none close by.
+As last year we have agreed with our friends St Leonards Farm Park, Ferndown BH22 0AQ they have a special rate for campers going to the Festival.
+This is an excellent park quote ‘Beer and Bluegrass’ and please book in advance!